-As in the inception phase, clear definition of roles between SDC, the local implementer and international implementer are needed.
+As in the inception phase, clear definition of roles between SDC, the local and/or international implementer, and the international backstopper (if any) are needed.
 Clear and realistic targets and milestones need to be set, keeping in mind the typical results trajectory of facilitative projects.

-The relationship with the implementer should be transparent, based on trust and be rather like a partnership than like a supervisor.
+The relationship with the implementer should be transparent, based on trust and the SCO's relation to the implementer should rather be like a partner than a supervisor.
 There should be learning in both directions, i.e. SCO needs to be open to learn from the implementer as they are the ones with the context knowledge.
 Importantly, the implementing partner needs to have ownership of the process.

-- Do not rely on reports only but seek frequent face-to-face contact with the implementing team.
-It is thereby important to find the right balance of your involvement while not micromanaging the projects. - The division of roles between international and local implementing partners or other administrative issues internal to the project is not the problem of the SCO. - The SCO can be involved, either by hiring a consultant but ideally directly, to support the implementing partner in the long term.
-Especially for establishing and maintaining a good relationship with private and public partners it is important that the SCO is involved.
+- · Do not rely on reports only but seek frequent face-to-face contact with the implementing team.
+It is thereby important to find the right balance of your involvement while not micromanaging the projects. - · The division of roles between international and local implementing partners or other administrative issues internal to the project is not the problem of the SCO. - The SCO can be involved, either by hiring a consultant but ideally directly, to support the implementing partner in the long term.
+Especially for establishing and maintaining a good relationship with public partners it is important that the SCO is involved.
 Involvement from the SCO is particularly helpful in policy dialogue.
-At the same time, the SCO needs to be an enabler and not actually manage the partnerships which is the role of the project.
+At the same time, the SCO needs to be an enabler and not actually manage the partnerships - which is the role of the project.

-- Regular monitoring and field visits from the responsible SCO should take place.
-This should include monitoring reporting data and visits to partners and beneficiaries. - Agreeing on the objective of monitoring systems is very important sometimes monitoring is not seen as that important but taking up time and resources.
+- · Regular monitoring and field visits from the SCO should take place.
+This should include monitoring reporting data and visits to partners and beneficiaries. - · Agreeing on the objective of monitoring systems is very important sometimes monitoring is not seen as that important but as only taking up time and resources.
 Yet it is important to define what is required to have a functional and right-sized monitoring and results measurement system meeting three objectives: steering, accountability and learning.

 5.2 How to handle adaptive management in MSD projects?
 How big is the flexibility within the various parts of the budget?
 How flexible is the logframe?

 Adaptive management has been recognised as important part of MSD.
-There is agreement that flexible and adaptive management, throughout the programme cycle and in the financial and operational management of implementation is essential for programme effectiveness.
+There is stiagreement that flexible and adaptive management, throughout the programme cycle and in the financial and operational management of implementation is essential for project effectiveness.